cjlee112/relatex/doc/command.rst

 In addition, it accepts the following options:

+* ``--extract-tables``: some templates (e.g. PLOS) require moving all the tables to the end of the paper.
+Using this option extract all tables from the main text, and allows the template to insert them at the end of the paper.
+* ``--extract-figures``: some templates (e.g. PLOS) require moving all the figures to the end of the paper.
+Using this option extract all figures from the main text, and allows the template to insert them at the end of the paper.
 * ``--bbl BBL-PATH``: some templates (e.g. PNAS) require directly inserting the bibliography into the latex file (rather than providing a separate ``.bib`` bibliography database).